pcrumm/phpbb.json/docs/general.md

 A trailing slash is optional following the interface specification.

 #### Specifying Data
-All data elements shall be encoded using JSON and submitted, via GET or POST, in this format, as the _data_ field.
+All data elements shall be encoded using JSON and submitted, via POST, in this format, as the _data_ field.
 A sample request to `module/interface` may, for instance, utilize the following data array:

 	$my_data = array(
 		'username'	=> 'phil',